 Aside from these health hazards, they negatively affect the environment as well.
 Chemical pesticides are toxic to living organisms since they are after all, designed to kill.
 However, their strength is their major flaw.
 The chemicals pollute the air we breathe and once it dissolves in the water systems, the effects are catastrophic.

 So while these are effective, I recommend the use of essential oils often as they do not have such ramifications.

 Top 5 Essential Oils For Getting Rid Of Flies

-This EO has insecticidal, antifungal, anti-inflammatory and antiseptic properties which make it an effective EO – one with a variety of uses.
+This essential oil has insecticidal, antifungal, anti-inflammatory and antiseptic properties which make it an effective oil – one with a variety of uses.
 Lemongrass has the ability to keep insects including flies at bay as well as relieve body aches and muscle pain.